osposweb/osposweb.github.io/OSPOS-development-index.md

 ## Tech: Installation

-The installation will depend of the kind of deployment which can be the cloud, a docker instance or a locally server.
-Please refers to the [DOCS-USERS-Getting-Started-installations](DOCS-USERS-Getting-Started-installations) wiki page for normal install.
-For Development install plese refers to the [Development Environment page wiki (click here)](OSPOS-Environment-Development) and then when ready go back here.
+The installation will depend of the kind of deployment which can be the cloud, a docker instance or a locally server. **Please refers to the [DOCS-USERS-Getting-Started-installations](DOCS-USERS-Getting-Started-installations) wiki page for normal install.** For Development install plese refers to the [Development Environment page wiki (click here)](OSPOS-Environment-Development) and then when ready go back here.

 ### Requirements

 OSPOS is a web applications software, **two parts, a client rendering side and a server side**.
-So there's two kinds of requirements, those at the client browsing usage and those at the server runtime.
+So there's two kinds of requirements, those at the client browsing usage and those at the server runtime. ([For wiki page install (click here)](DOCS-USERS-Getting-Started-installations))

 #### Client side requirements

-**The hardware on which OSPOS will be consumed and used by employees**, could be any that runs Firefox or any modern web browser, theres the officially tested supported web browsers:
+**The hardware on which OSPOS will be consumed and used by employees**, could be any that runs Firefox or any modern web browser.
+Real install are in the server side (below the requirements, continue reading), theres the officially tested supported web browsers:

 |name       | minimal version | observations                          |
 |---------- | --------------- | ---------------------------------------- |